Related videos:

 Texas tops the list with 42 hospitals that received warnings, more than any other state.
 Among them are the Baptist Medical Center in San Antonio - one of the largest in the state, with 1,585 beds - and the University of Texas MD Anderson Cancer Center in Houston.

-An agenda with background and criticisms
+An agenda with background and criticism

-The rule came into effect on January 1, 2021, but compliance was weak: an audit by the Inspector General of the Department of Health in 2024 found that only 46% of the 5,879 hospitals required were in compliance with the standard.
+The rule came into effect on January 1, 2021, but compliance was weak: an audit by the Inspector General of the Department of Health in 2024 found that only 46% of the 5,879 hospitals required were in compliance with the regulation.

 In his second term, Trump has expanded the agenda for reducing healthcare costs.

-In February 2026, Trump launched TrumpRx, a site for purchasing prescription medications at reduced prices.
+In February 2026, TrumpRx was launched, a site for purchasing prescription medications at reduced prices.

 Hearing in Congress